 Case Study Using Solution-Focused Therapy

 Consider Mary and John, who need to improve the communication patterns in their marriage.
 Improving communication is important for many reasons.
 This could facilitate the couple's sharing and making decisions together on how their finances are managed.
 This could guard against one spouse controlling all the financial decisions in the marriage.

-The steps outlined will help you to understand the strategies used in solution-focused therapy to find solutions, and improve the marriage relationships.
+The steps outlined will help you to understand the strategies used in solution-focused therapy to find solutions and improve the marriage relationship.

 The identification of goals was the important focus for Mary and John in the first session.
 The therapist collaborated with them to clarify their criteria of ending counseling.
 This was done through a variety of questions that were geared at getting the couple's attention on the process of change, and the future.